Department of Computer Science

 Department of Psychology

-Applications are being accepted for one tenure-track appointment at the rank of Assistant Professor in the Faculty of Health and Behavioural Sciences/ Department of Psychology effective August 1, 2025 (Thunder Bay campus).
-Applicants with research interests in any area of psychology are encouraged to apply.
-Clinical psychologists with training expertise (i.e., graduate teaching, clinical training/supervision, and research supervision) are especially encouraged to apply.
-The academic rank of the appointment will be commensurate with the qualifications of the successful candidate.
+Lakehead University, Orillia Campus, invites applications for a tenure-track appointment at the rank of Assistant Professor in the Faculty of Health and Behavioural Sciences / Department of Psychology.
+Applicants with teaching interests and research expertise in the area of cognitive psychology and/or neuroscience are encouraged to apply.
+The acaemic rank of the appointment will be commensurate with the qualifications of the successful candidate.
+The position will commence on August 1st, 2026.

 The successful candidate will:

-1. Hold a doctorate degree in psychology before starting the position (From a CPA- or APA-accredited program if clinical).
+- Hold a doctorate degree in psychology before starting the position.

 Lakehead is a comprehensive university with a reputation for innovative programs and cutting-edge research.
 Our campuses are located in Thunder Bay on the traditional lands of the Fort William First Nation, Signatory to the Robinson Superior Treaty of 1850 and in Orillia on the traditional territory of the Anishinaabeg, and Rama First Nation.
 Lakehead University acknowledges the history that many nations hold in the areas around our campuses and is committed to a relationship with Métis and Inuit and First Nations peoples.
 Lakehead has approximately 10,000 students and 2,160 faculty and staff.
 With an emphasis on collaborative learning and independent critical thinking and a multidisciplinary teaching approach, Lakehead offers a variety of degree and diploma programs at the undergraduate, graduate, and doctoral levels through its nine faculties, including Business Administration, Education, Engineering, Health and Behavioural Sciences, Natural Resources Management, Science and Environmental Studies, Social Sciences and Humanities, Graduate Studies, and Faculty of Law.
 For further information, please visit: www.lakeheadu.ca.